Byiringiro215/Byiringiro215/README.md

 ---

 ## 🧠 About Me

-- 💻 I specialize in **modern frontend and mobile development** with a futuristic design mindset.
+💻 I craft modern frontend and mobile experiences, blending logic and design into futuristic flows.

-- 🚀 Currently building **AI-integrated platforms** with strong UI/UX practices.
+🚀 Currently engineering AI-powered platforms, where intuition meets intelligence in every UI.

-- 🎨 Skilled in UI design, responsive layouts, performance optimization, and system-level thinking.
+🎨 Adept in visual storytelling — from responsive grids to performance-tuned pixels and scalable systems.

-- 🧩 I'm a student at Rwanda Coding Academy, graduating in 2027.
+🧩 A proud student of Rwanda Coding Academy, sharpening my tools to graduate as a digital visionary by 2027.

-- 🌍 I’m building a digital empire with real code, real design, and real impact.
+🌍 Building not just apps, but a code-driven legacy — one commit, one design, one disruption at a time.

 ---